-Chris Gallegos is a young man that was born and raised in the Rio Grande Valley (RGV).
+Chris Gallegos is a young man born and raised in the Rio Grande Valley (RGV).

 Like many other young people, he goes to school, works, and hangs out with his friends.
 He also visits his girlfriend — who lives across the border in Matamoros, Mexico — on an almost daily basis.
 For many residents who live in the borderlands, crossing back and forth between the U.S. and Mexico is a part of everyday life.